gdiaz384/py3TranslateLLM/wiki/pages/fairseq-and-sugoi-gpu-guide.markdown

-# fairseq and Sugoi GPU Guide
+# PyTorch GPU Guide for fairseq, CTranslate2, and Sugoi

 [fairseq](//github.com/facebookresearch/fairseq) is a project originally used by Meta/Facebook for data training.

+[CTranslate2](//github.com/OpenNMT/CTranslate2) is an inference engine with an emphasis on high performance and low resource utilization that is part of the [OpenNMT](//opennmt.net), [Py](//github.com/OpenNMT/OpenNMT-py)), [TensorFlow](//github.com/OpenNMT/OpenNMT-tf), open source ecosystem for neural machine translation (NMT) and neural sequence learning.

-Sugoi Translator is a wrapper for [fairseq](//github.com/facebookresearch/fairseq) that comes preconfigured to support JPN->ENG translation.
+Sugoi Translator is a wrapper for fairseq that comes preconfigured to support JPN->ENG translation.
 When this guide refers to 'Sugoi', it refers to 'Sugoi Offline Translator 4.0' which comes bundled with 'Sugoi Toolkit' versions 6.0/7.0.

-fairseq itself relies on PyTorch as the backend engine for many of its services.
-PyTorch is an open-source tensor library designed for deep learning that has both CPU and GPU modes (CUDA, ROCm).
-There is also a Windows plugin for DirectML.
+fairseq and CTranslate2 rely on [PyTorch](//pytorch.org) for many of their backend engine services.
+PyTorch is an [open-source](//github.com/pytorch/pytorch) tensor framework designed for machine learning and deep learning that has both CPU and GPU modes with native Nvidia CUDA and AMD ROCm support.

+While CTranslate2 has native CPU acceleration support, both fairseq and CTranslate2 rely on PyTorch for their GPU acceleration support.
+PyTorch also has limited support for DirectML by means of a Microsoft written plugin.
+As of early 2024, there are no PyTorch builds with ROCm support on Windows.

-fairseq, and thus Sugoi, uses [PyTorch](//pytorch.org), a Machine Learning framework, as its main engine for data processing.
-In other words, getting fairseq and Sugoi to support GPU processing really just means getting PyTorch to work work as intended.
-As long as PyTorch is configured properly to use the GPU for processing, it can expose that capability to fairseq/Sugoi for much faster inferencing.
+In other words, since fairseq/Sugoi and CTranslate2 use PyTorch as the main engine for data processing, getting fairseq and CTranslate2 to support GPU acceleration really just means getting PyTorch to work work as intended.
+As long as PyTorch is configured properly to use the GPU for processing, it can expose that capability to fairseq/Sugoi and CTranslate2 for much faster inferencing.

 ```
 --top of stack--
 Applications (py3TranslateLLM, Translator++, interactive translators)
-fairseq / Sugoi
+CTranslate2, fairseq / Sugoi
 PyTorch
 Python 3
 Operating System